* Einhorn nursed loss in December which shrunk year’s gain

 By Svea Herbst-Bayliss and Matthew Goldstein

-BOSTON/NEW YORK, Jan 4 (Reuters) - Two widely followed hedge fund managers ended the year on divergent notes with Daniel Loeb handily beating the broader stock market with double-digit returns while David Einhorn posted only a modest single-digit annual gain after his flagship fund performed poorly in December.
+BOSTON/NEW YORK, Jan 4 (Reuters) - Widely followed hedge fund managers Daniel Loeb and David Einhorn ended the year on divergent notes with Loeb’s firm handily beating the broader stock market and Einhorn’s firm posting a modest single-digit annual gain after performing poorly in December.

 For Einhorn, who has moved stock prices by simply opening his mouth, 2012 ended with lackluster returns when his Greenlight Capital lost 2.8 percent in December, a person familiar with the fund’s performance said.

-Einhorn lagged behind the broader stock market where the S&P 500 index ended the year with a 13.4 percent gain, excluding dividends.
+With his annual return, Einhorn lagged the broader stock market where the S&P 500 index ended the year with a 13.4 percent gain, excluding dividends.
 The average global hedge fund gained only 3.17 percent, according to data from Hedge Fund Research.

 The disappointing end of the year performance at Greenlight Capital illustrates how even a highly influential manager like Einhorn, who has enjoyed something of a cult following in the $2 trillion hedge fund industry ever since his bearish call on Lehman Brothers in early 2008, can stumble.